-Section 1 Financial hardships requiring the child to be employed to support the child's family or one or more dependents of the child, or

-Section 2 An illness of the child making attendance impossible or impracticable.
+- financial hardships requiring the child to be employed to support the child's family or one or more dependents of the child, or - an illness of the child making attendance impossible or impracticable.

 The Superintendent or Superintendent's designee shall identify all known alternative educational opportunities, including vocational courses of study, that are available to the child in the school district and how withdrawing from school is likely to reduce potential future earnings for the child and increase the likelihood of the child being unemployed in the future.
 Any other relevant information may be presented and discussed by any of the parties in attendance.